-TG: I ask only because if I describe what you do, you hold the glass at a fairly steep angle straight out in front and then pretty much look straight down.
+TG: It seems like you hold the glass at a fairly steep angle straight out in front and then look straight down.
 What happens if you move your eyes to the left or right?
 Brain-wise, does that feel better or worse?

 TP: It doesn’t work.
 I need to be right in the middle.

-TG: OK, so as you smell this wine why don’t we start with the fruit.
+TG: As you smell the wine, why don’t we start with the fruit.
 What do you get for fruit?

-TG: Couple of questions: how do you know you’re smelling those things?
-And if I had to be you what would I experience?
+TG: Two questions: how do you know you’re smelling those things?
+And if I had to be you, what would I experience?